usmanhameed2017/Node-JS/Lecture-10/Theory.md

 • There is a library called `libuv` specifically designed for Node.js.

-• Node use libuv for `workers` concept.
+• Node.js use libuv for `workers` concept.

 • Libuv provides you the concept of Non-Blocking I/O.